Dorinetk/employeetracker/README.md

   * Delete an  employee

-  * View the total utilized budget of a department -- ie the combined salaries of all employees in that department
+  * View the total utilized budget of a department -- ie the combined salaries of all employees in a department

 ## License